 Bruce Springsteen Ghosts

-The most interesting thing, regarding the new album, due out October 23rd, is the recording process, done over a five-day period, with the band playing live, in Springsteen’s New Jersey home studio.
-With the urging of long-time bandmates, Roy Bittan, and Stevie Van Zandt (of Soprano’s fame), the songs were never given proper demos.
+The most interesting thing, regarding the new album, due out October 23rd, is the recording process.
+It was done over a five-day period, with the band playing live, in Springsteen’s New Jersey home studio.
+It was recorded with the urging of long-time bandmates, Roy Bittan, and Stevie Van Zandt (of Soprano’s fame).
+Moreover, the songs were never given proper demos.
 Only sparse guitar and voice recordings were made on Springsteen’s iPhone for the band to learn.
 The result is a classic E Street sound, that has been deliberately avoided for decades.

-“Ghosts” checks in at six minutes of roots, rock, revelry, with all the classic elements of the band on display.
-It is easy to pick up on the jangly guitars, tempo changes awash with organ and piano interludes, common to the E Street sound.
-Lyrically, it is a deliberate and straight forward attempt to reminisce on the falling bandmates who helped develop Bruce’s sound and career.
+Furthermore, “Ghosts” checks in at six minutes of roots, rock, and revelry.
+It has all the classic elements of the band on display.
+It is easy to pick up on the jangly guitars, tempo changes awash with organ and piano interludes.
+It’s common to the E Street sound.
+Lyrically, it is a deliberate and straightforward attempt to reminisce on the falling bandmates who helped develop Bruce’s sound and career.

 Interestingly, the guitar-driven “Ghosts” is accompanied by a powerful drum beat from the mighty Max Weinberg (of Conan O’Brien fame).
 The outro features the sax of Jake Clemmons (nephew of Clarence Clemmons) and a chorus of “la la la’s” that only makes one imagine how it will feel on a concert stage, hopefully by 2022.